shreenathemr/0_certificates/README.md

 # 0_certificates
-this is my folder that indicates my learning certificates
+this is my c learning certificates